mrkdominik/seleniumSample-Java/README.md

 ## Running the tests

-All tests can be run directly inside VisualStudio Test Explorer window
+All tests can be run directly inside IntelliJ IDEA

 ## Built With